Back to Tax Calculator

 You must file jointly.
 Married Filing Separately doesn't qualify (with very limited exceptions).

 Each spouse has their own account.
-You can't just dump $14,000 into one IRA and split it mentally—each person needs a separate account in their name.
+You can't just dump $14,000 into one IRA—each person needs a separate account in their name.

 Age rules still apply.
 If the non-working spouse is 50+, they get the $1,000 catch-up contribution independently.

 Spousal IRAs recognize that being a stay-at-home parent (or caregiver) is valuable work, even if it doesn't come with a paycheck.
-The non-working spouse builds their own retirement assets in their name—giving them financial security and independence, not just reliance on the working spouse's savings.
+The non-working spouse builds their own retirement assets in their name—giving them financial security and independence.
 Plus, it's a huge tax advantage most families overlook.

 Here's where it gets a bit tricky.
 Anyone can contribute to a Traditional IRA—no income limits there.
 But whether you can deduct that contribution?
 That depends on your income and whether you've got an employer retirement plan.